The Great Northern Road Trip: US Highway 2

-Though many come close, no other cross-country route takes in the variety and extremity of landscape that US‑2 does.
+Though many come close, no other cross-country route takes in the variety and extremity of landscape that US Highway 2 does.
 Dubbed the Great Northern in memory of the pioneer railroad that parallels the western half of the route, US-2 is truly the most stunning and unforgettable, not to mention longest, of all the great transcontinental road trips.

 Landscapes, rather than cities and towns, play the starring roles on this route.
-For nearly 2,000 miles at the heart of the route, between Seattle and the Canadian capital city of Ottawa, the biggest cities along the route are Spokane and Duluth.
-Still, after a few days spent following US-2 through small towns and wide-open spaces, you’ll probably consider Duluth bustling and fast-paced; driving even a short stretch of the Great Northern highway is guaranteed to bring new meaning to the expression “getting away from it all.”
+After a few days spent following US-2 through small towns and wide-open spaces, you’ll probably consider Duluth bustling and fast-paced; driving even a short stretch of the Great Northern highway is guaranteed to bring new meaning to the expression “getting away from it all.”

 Sights along a US Highway 2 Road Trip